jlu5/codescraps/games/README.md

 ##### randomjunk.py ~~the most useless thing ever~~
 - Literally generates a pile of random junk in your terminal.
 Optionally adds colours if the colorama module is installed.
 - `python randomjunk.py -h` for a list of supported arguments.

+##### strwreck.py
+- Reads a file or text from the command line, displaying a scrambled version to the screen.